ayushpoddar/my-personal-site/content/shorts/about-merge-commits.md

 the `main` branch.
 Any Git branch can be merged into any Git branch.
 {{< /callout >}}

-## When main branch is NOT an ancestor of your feature branch
+## When the main branch is NOT an ancestor of your feature branch
 Consider the scenario below where the `main` branch has moved ahead from the point where `featureX` diverged.

 {{< figure src="/images/three-way-merge-1.png" width="600" >}}

 In this case, the commit pointed to by `main` is not an ancestor of the `featureX` branch.
-So, Git tries to find the common ancestor of `main` and `featureX`.
+So, Git tries to find the common ancestor of the `main` and `featureX`.
 Then, Git performs a three-way merge between the common ancestor commit, the commit pointed to by `main`, and the commit pointed to by `featureX`.
-It creates a new snapshot that results from this merge, and creates a "merge commit" on the `main` branch _(or the branch being merged into)_.
+It creates a new snapshot that results from this merge and creates a "merge commit" on the `main` branch _(or the branch being merged into)_.

 {{< figure src="/images/three-way-merge-2.png" width="600" >}}